Visual

 Eva Mäkler

-Framework (beginning, end and acoustics) based on the diptych slide show Revolutionary by Rogério Taveira, part of Open House Lisboa 2024.
+The framework of the film (structure and sound) is based on the diptych slide show ‘Revolutionary’ by Rogério Taveira, part of Open House Lisbon 2024.

 Lisbon: Open House